 Eileen Collins, NASA's First Woman Commander

-Eileen Collins tells her story about being raised by her mom, falling in love with aviation, and becoming the first woman to pilot a space shuttle.
+NASA Commander Eileen Collins tells her journey of being a young, aviation-loving girl raised by a single mother to becoming the first woman to pilot a space shuttle.

 Co-Founder, Sesame Workshop

 Joan Ganz Cooney, co-founder of Sesame Workshop, was producing documentaries at Channel 13 when she took on the opportunity to research how television could be used to educate pre-schoolers.
 The research led to one of the most beloved children's shows still on air today.

 A founder of the Sesame Workshop and co-creator of Sesame Street, Joan Ganz Cooney knew that educational television was her calling the moment she walked into Channel 13.
 Born and raised in Phoenix, Arizona, Cooney moved out east after college working as a publicist for the likes of RCA, NBC, and CBS's United States Steel Hour.
 It was at CBS when a colleague told her about educational television and her new career took off.